SwissCovid/swisscovid-ux-screenflows/README.md

 # dp3t-ux-screenflows-ch

 ## Introduction
-This repository holds the links to InVision prototypes that show the current development of the Swiss PT-App as seen in the following repositories:
+This repository holds the links to InVision prototypes that show the current development of the SwissCovid App as seen in the following repositories:
 * Android App: [dp3t-app-android-ch](https://github.com/DP-3T/dp3t-app-android-ch)
 * iOS App: [dp3t-app-ios-ch](https://github.com/DP-3T/dp3t-app-ios-ch)

-The screen flows give on overview of the user flows of the Swiss PT-App.
-This enables people that are not able to build the apps from the source code to see and test the user interface of the Swiss PT-App.
+The screen flows give on overview of the user flows of the SwissCovid App.
+This enables people that are not able to build the apps from the source code to see and test the user interface of the SwissCovid App.

 ## Screen Flows
-The links below lead to an InVision click prototype that guide through the Swiss PT-App.
+The links below lead to an InVision click prototype that guide through the SwissCovid App.
 ### German
 #### App in normal mode
 https://invis.io/TXXC5V1YPB8